actionjdjackson/fetch_coding_exercise/README.md

     sides are equal, and click the bar that was taken out last (before they were equal) on the lighter side.

 4. It will always find the fake bar within 4 weigh-ins, if not less.
+It averages 3.0 weigh-ins over 20 loops.

+---

+## How it Works - The Random Way

+1. Shuffle the numbers randomly

+2. Put one pair of bars in the left and right bowls

+3. If one bar is less than the other, we've found the fake bar, so click that bar's numbers

+4. If the bars are equal, repeat steps 2 & 3.
+It also will always find the fake bar within 4 weigh-ins, if not less.
+It averages 2.95 weigh-ins over 20 loops.

+---

 5. This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, Python's built-in time library, for waiting until the interface updates, Python's built-in logging, os, and json libraries are also used for configuration and logging purposes.
+There doesn't seem to be much difference between random and organized searching for the fake bar.